final-hill/decorator-contracts/README.md

 ```

 Additionally, attempting to pop an item from an empty stack would be
-nonsensical according to the invariants.
-Therefore the following will
+nonsensical according to the invariants therefore the following will
-throw an AssertionError and prevent pop() from being executed:
+throw an `AssertionError` and prevent `pop()` from being executed:

 ```typescript
 let myStack = new Stack(3)
 let item = myStack.pop();
 ```

-Whether you have invariants for a class or not it is necessary to declare one
+Whether you have invariants for a class or not it is necessary to use the
-anyway on one of the base classes.
+decorator anyway on one of the base classes.

 ```typescript
 @invariant